-Best Pokémon Go tips and tricks — Updated for Gen 2!
+Best Pokémon Go tips and tricks — Updated for May!

 Gym wins

 Gyms are easier to take down now than the use to be.
-As a result, Gyms are getting taken down more often — even level 10 gyms.
-So, if you're out and about, it's always worth checking a Gym to see if it has a free slot, or would be trivial to take down or prestige up to get you a free slot.
+As a result, Gyms are getting taken down more often.
+So, if you're out and about, it's always worth checking a Gym to see if it has a free slot, or has lost motivation and make for an easy take down.

 Taking advantage of travel